If you want to sell your home this winter, but buyers seem to show little interest, the season may not be the reason.

 While this is important during any season, it is imperative during the winter, as the climate of colder months can easily detract from the appeal of your home.
 A buyer will be attracted to an inviting exterior no matter the time of the year, so be sure that the outside of your home isn’t covered in leaves, twigs, or pine cones.

-Additionally, make sure that snow and ice aren’t covering your walkways by shoveling it away and placing salt to make buyers safe while visting your property.
+Additionally, make sure that snow and ice aren’t covering your walkways by shoveling it away and placing salt to make buyers safe while visiting your property.

 2. Display the Best Photos of Your Home